juphan/TM4C123GH6PM-Smart-Car/README.md

 # TM4C123GH6PM-Smart-Car
 Obstacle avoidance car that uses the low-power TI TM4C123GH6PM Tiva Launchpad as the main microcontroller.
 The device was made to replicate the functions of typical Arduino obstacle avoidance vehicles kits, but instead use C programming to program the board.
 The code is relatively simple and structured to allow changes to the code.
+The project was programmed using Keil uVision 5.

 Parts List:
 1) TM4C123GH6PM Launchpad